 Social media can be a boon for your business or you can unconsciously use it to sabotage yourself.
 To keep yourself small and safe.
 To be faux visible.

 Now’s not the time for faux visibility.
-If you’re like me, the available time you might have had in the past for faux visibility is now occupied by caring for children.
-Which means that the only type of visibility worth focusing on is the real thing.
+In 2020, the only type of visibility worth focusing on is the real thing.
 That is; actions and behaviours that are going to increase the visibility of your brand, your work, or your business.

-If you’re confused about what those actions need to be, we’ll be opening the doors at the end of the month for student enrolment.
-Throughout May we’ll be focused on planning and implementation which will help you to work out exactly what you need to focus on, and when, in relation to increasing the visibility of your business or brand.
+If you’re confused about what those actions need to be, we can help you.
+We support our students to identify exactly what you need to focus on, and when, in order to increase the visibility of your business or brand.

 Our aim is for you to get better visibility results by doing less.